 Bilateral neurologic deficits below a spinal segment

-Loss of sensation on both the face and body (on the same side or opposite side)
+Loss of sensation on both the face and body (on the same side or opposite side of the body)

 Interpretation of findings